kitzj/otl-metromerger/README.md

 http://jackdougherty.github.io/otl-metromerger

 ## To Do
-- add reset button to clear selected polygons (remove and readd geoJson layer? or just refresh browser?)
+- adapt Natasha's code to toggle selected polygons and calculations
-- can click event listener be modified to toggle?
-Turn off selected polygons that have already been turned on?
+- reset button to clear selected polygons (remove and readd geoJson layer? or just refresh browser?)
 - find way to present infowindow data as a table or grid
 - add link to data source
 - start a second version: a School District merger tool, possibly with CT only data layer, or EdBuild national data layer?